 Incorrect arrival and departure dates pop up quite frequently on online booking sites.
 This is mostly due to unforeseen factors such as flight delays or wrong estimates when crossing international date lines.
 Cancellations for these are often costly so expect negotiating customers.
-For scenarios such as these, it is best to provide options such as rescheduling or even taking a different room if needed.
+For scenarios such as these, it is best to provide options such as rescheduling or even a different room.
 As with managing airline ticketing, laying out dates correctly and adjusting them according to the different time zones on the website can alleviate these problems.

 Booking a non-refundable fare

 Travelers are always on the lookout for the most affordable deals online, however, they tend to overlook various amenities such as the ability to refund in case of an untoward incident.
 They neglect to consider that a refundable fare will be more lucrative in the event that their travel plans fail to materialize.

 Fortunately, it is still possible to establish a middle ground between the hotel and the customer.
 While a full refund is often unlikely, some hotels may be willing to adjust depending on the cancellation policy.
 Live customer support brings with it a human touch capable of empathizing with the customers and their circumstances.
 The support team will be able to make the appropriate judgment on what option can the establishment provide the customer, allowing them to remain satisfied resulting in a better service overall.